remnawave/panel/blog/updating-guides/updating-to-1.5.x/index.md

 ### 2. Recreate admin user with RESCUE CLI

-1.5.x version of Remnawave Panel uses password hashing algorithm, so old admin user will not be able to login.
+1.5.x version of Remnawave Panel uses a new password hashing algorithm, so old admin user will not be able to login.

 ```bash
 docker exec -it remnawave remnawave